 Obviously, self-service BI is not the silver bullet that can solve all your business problems.
-Some experts have mentioned that Power BI, for example, has its limitations when creating data models using multiple tables with complex relationships or when handling very large volumes of data.
+Some experts have mentioned that Power BI, for example, has its limitations: when creating data models using multiple tables with complex relationships or handling very large volumes of data.

-Both traditional and self-service BI tools have their strengths and weaknesses; however, at the end of the day, it may come down to a couple of main things when picking which type of BI tools are better for a company – a nature of tasks at hand and, of course, finances.
+Both traditional and self-service BI tools have their strengths and weaknesses.
+However, it may come down to a couple of main things – a nature of tasks at hand and, of course, finances.

 The first argument is simple – a type of BI will be chosen depending on tasks which businesses need to do.
 At this point, most SMEs neither need enterprise-level BI for their business needs nor can they afford it.
 It would be akin to a three-person family moving into a 6-bedroom townhouse – a bit too excessive and expensive for their particular needs.

 This leads to the issue of finances.
-For most companies, a simple cost-benefit analysis would reveal the advantages of using a self-service BI tool, which is cheaper and much faster to deploy than its bulkier, traditional counterparts.
+For most companies, a simple cost-benefit analysis would reveal the advantages of using a self-service BI tool.
+These are cost and the ease of deployment than traditional BI.

 With the spread of self-service BI tools, a number of smaller BI providers is also growing.
 Choosing the right company to implement a BI solution in your organization is no easy task.
 If your company is looking for the combination of great service, expert knowledge and affordability, Centida might be a good fit.